thiremath/Course-Allocation-and-Management-System/README.md

 -----------------------------------------------------------------------

-Following are the commands and the instructions to run ANT on your project.
+Following are the commands and the instructions to run ANT on the project.
 #### Note: build.xml is present in studentCoursesMgmt/src folder.

 -----------------------------------------------------------------------